voodoologic/passiveobserver/index.markdown

 My aim is to host my own cloud using kubernetes.
 It's taken 3 years to finally get my head around the intricacies but this time around I've groked it enough that I want to take notes while I ship things.
 This blog is one part.
-Maybe this should have been a blog post
+Maybe this should have been a blog post.